hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/batch2_states.md

 Work
 ### New state - READY
-- create chunks in ready before they are queued
+- create chunks in READY before they are queued
 - new phase of job maint. : queue all READY chunks and move them to QUEUED in a safe way. (ca.uhn.fhir.batch2.maintenance.JobMaintenanceServiceImpl.doMaintenancePass)

 ### New step type POLLING